TissUUmaps/raw2tmap/README.md

     --version                Show the version and exit.
     --help                   Show this message and exit.

+Example:

+    raw2tmap -t 0 -z 0 https://uk1s3.embassy.ebi.ac.uk/idr/zarr/v0.4/idr0052A/5514375.zarr 5514375.tmap

+OME-Zarr files can for example be created using [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw).

 ## Support

 If you find a bug, please [raise an issue](https://github.com/TissUUmaps/raw2tmap/issues/new).

 ## Contributing

 Pull requests are welcome.

 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors